 Want to Learn More?

-OUR GOAL IS TO CREATE A PREMIER FACILITY FOR FAMILIES, THE BEST OF ITS KIND IN THE STATE OF NEW JERSEY
+OUR GOAL WAS TO CREATE A PREMIER FACILITY FOR FAMILIES, THE BEST OF ITS KIND IN THE STATE OF NEW JERSEY

 FAMILY MEETING SPACE

-Young men and families will visit in an ideal environment closely modeled upon home-life.
-The Family Meeting Space will have four private areas for family visits, where parents or families can spend time with sons or brothers, see progress and have meaningful dialogue.
-Because of insufficient space, currently we cannot maximize potential for family progress.
-Most weekends, there are 20 or more family members gathered in cramped office spaces throughout the campus.
+Youth and families visit in an ideal environment closely modeled upon home-life.
+The Family Meeting Space has four private areas for family visits, where parents or families can spend time together, see progress and have meaningful dialogue.
+With the completion of the Family Resource Center we maximize potential for family progress.

 PRIVATE THERAPY ROOMS

-Our staff and counselors will be able to offer a more professional and holistic experience of family therapy in a space conducive to positive, healthy family interactions.
-The Family Therapy Rooms will also give us the ability to bring Bonnie Brae staff together to review issues, chronicle progress, strengthen communication, and deepen the understanding of our young men’s treatment plans.
+Our staff and counselors are able to offer a more professional and holistic experience of family therapy in a space conducive to positive, healthy family interactions.
+The Family Therapy Rooms also give us the ability to bring Bonnie Brae staff together to review issues, chronicle progress, strengthen communication, and deepen the understanding of our youth's treatment plans.
 These meetings are critical to the development of our residents, to their families’ involvement in their growth, and to sustainable family relationships after leaving Bonnie Brae.

 COMPASSIONATE ADMISSIONS CARE

-Warm, inviting space will better allow us to welcome young men into the Bonnie Brae community during an often traumatic time in their lives.
+Having this warm, inviting space better allows us to welcome young men into the Bonnie Brae community during an often traumatic time in their lives.

-Education space would allow us to share with larger Northern New Jersey communities our expertise from 100 years of experience.
-Typical classes/workshops might be on: blended families; adolescent mental health; foster care; health and wellness; as well as professional training for staff and internships for students from local colleges and graduate schools.
+Education space allows us to share with larger Northern New Jersey communities our expertise from 100+ years of experience.
+Typical classes/workshops are: blended families; adolescent mental health; foster care; health and wellness; as well as professional training for staff and internships for students from local colleges and graduate schools.
 The COVID pandemic has limited our ability to provide community classes but we look forward to offering these classes and workshops soon.

 POTENTIAL OUTPATIENT SERVICES